 Lever 4: Inventory Days

-You already know the importance of inventory to your business, so it should be no surprise that it is a driver for your profitability.
+You already know the importance of inventory to your business, so it should be no surprise that it is a key performer in driving profit.
 Inventory Days is the metric that requires your attention.
 It monitors how many days your inventory sits in stock.
 The calculation is:

 Inventory Value x Period Length / Cost of Goods Sold